vine77/nebula-workflow-examples/provision-gke-cluster/README.md

   - init-workflow
 ```
 **Notes:**
-- You must have a GCP bucket called `sandbox` for this example.
+- You must have provide a GCP bucket (in the example, called `demo-sandbox-123`) for this example Workflow in the `main.tf` file.
 This is where the Workflow stores the Terraform state file.
 - `gcp_region`, `gcp_location` can be used to change the target GCP location for the cluster
 - `gcp_project` identifies which GCP project to deploy under.
 Modify this value to deploy under your own project.